 4. Samal Island, Davao City

-Samal island is also known as the Garden City of Samal.
-It’s approximately 2 kilometers away from Davao City, the capital of Mindanao, and a whopping 1400 kilometers from Manila.
+Samal Island is also known as the Garden City of Samal.
+It’s approximately 2 km away from Davao City, the capital of Mindanao, and a whopping 1400 km from Manila.

-It has the distinction of being one of the most developed vacation destinations in the Philippines and has a good number of white and pink sand beaches as well as world-class resorts including Kaputian Beach Resort, the famous Pearl Farm, and the Paradise Island.
+It has the distinction of being one of the most developed vacation destinations in the Philippines.
+It has a good number of white and pink sand beaches as well as world-class resorts, including Kaputian Beach Resort, the famous Pearl Farm, and the Paradise Island.

-With 70 different resorts around the island, you can take your pick from the best (or not best, depending on your budget).
-It also boasts numerous marine reefs and crystal blue waters good for relaxation.
+With 70 different resorts around the island, you can take your pick from the best (or not the best, depending on your budget).
+It also boasts numerous marine reefs and crystal blue waters, both of which are good for relaxation.

-When to Visit: Expect crowds and heat in high season and August, and cooler weather from December through Feb but less crowds.
+- When to Visit: Expect crowds and heat in high season and August, and cooler weather from December through February but fewer crowds.

-What It’s Known For: There are some truly excellent places for diving, along with all the other excitements that come with island life like hiking or lounging on the beach.
-If you can, you should check out Montfort Bats Conservation Park, where you can see more than two million fruit bats, a number which has earned it a spot in the Guinness Book of World Records for the most fruit bats in a cave.
-Also check the highest mountain in the country, Mount Apo.
-Visit the pink beach and indulge in the many tropical fruits that are only found in Davao...
+- What It’s Known For: There are some truly excellent places for diving, along with all the other excitements that come with island life, like hiking or lounging on the beach.
+If you can, you should check out Montfort Bats Conservation Park, where you can see more than 2 million fruit bats, a number which has earned it a spot in the Guinness Book of World Records for the most fruit bats in a cave.
+Also check out the highest mountain in the country, Mount Apo.
+Visit the pink beach and indulge in the many tropical fruits that are only found in Davao.

 5. Panglao Island, Bohol

 Located off of Bohol, Panglao is similar to Boracay, boasting fine white sands and crystal clear blue waters.
-The diving spots around the island are among the best in the Philippines and marine species are abundant on the island, with about 250 different species of crustaceans and 2500 species of mollusks, some of which are newly discovered.
+The diving spots around the island are among the best in the Philippines.
+Marine species are abundant on the island, with about 250 different species of crustaceans and 2,500 species of mollusks, some of which are newly discovered.

-How to Get There: Panglao Island is accessible from Bohol, which you can reach by flying into Tagbilaran Airport (about one and a half hours from Manila).
+- How to Get There: Panglao Island is accessible from Bohol, which you can reach by flying into Tagbilaran Airport (about 90 minutes from Manila).
 It takes about 30 minutes by land to get to Panglao.

-What to Do: If you like architecture, you should check out Our Lady of the Assumption Church, which combines Byzantine and Romanesque influences and has some impressive frescoes as well as a small well that is believed to hold miraculous healing water.
+- What to Do: If you like architecture, you should check out Our Lady of the Assumption Church, which combines Byzantine and Romanesque influences.
+It has some impressive frescoes, as well as a small well that is believed to hold miraculous healing water.
 It was slightly damaged in the 2013 earthquake but is still worth a visit.

-What It’s Known For: Explore the underground lagoon at Hinagdanan Cave.
+- What It’s Known For: Explore the underground lagoon at Hinagdanan Cave.
 Visit the famous chocolate hills in Carmen.
 Rent a motorcycle and explore the island.
-Ride a floating restaurant boat and cruise along the green waters of Loboc river while being serenaded by Filipino musicians and eat delicious sea foods.
+Ride a floating restaurant boat, and cruise along the green waters of Loboc river while being serenaded by Filipino musicians and eating delicious seafood.

 6. Coron Island, Palawan

-In addition, behind majestic rock formations, there lies a secret lagoon with crystal blue-green waters encircled with limestone formations and white sand shores.
+In addition, behind majestic rock formations, there lies a secret lagoon with crystal blue-green waters encircled by limestone formations and white sand shores.
 This secret beach is really a paradise!
 You’ll have to make an effort to get there, however, either by climbing over cliffs or swimming through a sea tunnel.
-It's totally worth it!
+It's totally worth it though!

 7. Palaui Island, Cagayan Valley

-CNN, which put Palaui Island in the top ten on its list of the world’s most beautiful beaches, describes it as a raw beauty where nature unfolds with flora and fauna, volcanic rocks, powdery white sands, and rich marine biodiversity.
+Placing Palaui Island at No. 10 on its Top 100 Best Beaches Around the World list, CNN described it as a raw beauty where nature unfolds with flora and fauna, volcanic rocks, powdery white sands, and rich marine biodiversity.

 You won’t find hotels or other luxury items here; it is literally an untouched paradise.
 If you want to stay, you’ll have to find a homestay or camp on the beach (though camping is now prohibited near the lighthouse).

-What to Do: Hike, beach bum, see the lighthouse.
+- What to Do: Hike, beach bum, and see the lighthouse.

-What It’s Known For: Unspoilt beaches and a colonial lighthouse.
-Also, in 2013, the popular American television show Survivor filmed a season here.
+- What It’s Known For: Unspoiled beaches and a colonial lighthouse.
+Also, the popular American television show Survivor filmed a season there in 2013.

 8. Pagudpud, Ilocos Norte

-If you drive to Pagudpud from Laoag City in Ilocos Norte, there are many attractions on the way such as the Patapat Viaduct and the Bangui windmills.
+If you drive to Pagudpud from Laoag City in Ilocos Norte, there are many attractions on the way, such as the Patapat Viaduct and the Bangui Wind Farm.
 You can also visit the Kabigan Falls and the Kapurpurawan Rock formation.

-What to Do: See the Bangui Windmills and the Kapurpurawan Rock Formation.
+- What to Do: See the Bangui Windmills and the Kapurpurawan Rock Formation.
 Or just relax on the beach!
-Head to Vigan Cty which is a few hours away from Pagudpud and be lost in time as you explore the old spanish houses along Calle Crisologo.
-Eat the famous Vigan empanada and longganisa!
-Vigan city is now officially one of the wonder cities in the world so make sure to put it on your list as well...
+Head to Vigan City, which is a few hours away from Pagudpud, and be lost in time as you explore the old Spanish houses along Calle Crisologo.
+Eat the famous Vigan empanada and longanisa!
+Vigan city is now officially one of the wonder cities in the world, so make sure to put it on your list as well.

 9. Siargao Island, Surigao del Norte

 It's actually a surfer's paradise.
-Adrenaline seekers from around the globe enjoy the large waves that form at Cloud Nine Reef, driven by winds that flow uninterrupted over the Pacific Ocean.
-This reef is where the annual Siargao surfing cup is held.
+Adrenaline-seekers from around the globe enjoy the large waves that form at Cloud Nine Reef, driven by winds that flow uninterrupted over the Pacific Ocean.
+This reef is where the annual Siargao Cloud 9 Surfing Cup is held.

-What It’s Known For: Cloud Nine waves (the thick, hollow tubes that form at Cloud Nine Reef).
+- What It’s Known For: The Cloud 9 waves (the thick, hollow tubes that form at Cloud 9 Reef).